The Signal From Tölva

 - 100 % negative mentions

-Overall, players find the grinding aspect of the game to be tedious and frustrating, characterized by slow movement, repetitive missions, and unengaging combat.
-The vast, empty environments and the need to traverse long distances without meaningful encounters contribute to a monotonous experience, making progression feel unrewarding.
-While some players may enjoy the grind for upgrades and combat, many recommend waiting for a significant discount before purchasing due to the overwhelming tedium.
+The grinding aspect of the game is widely criticized for being tedious and monotonous, with players noting the slow pace of movement, repetitive missions, and unengaging combat.
+Many reviewers found the vast, empty environments and the need to traverse long distances without meaningful encounters to be frustrating, leading to a lack of motivation to continue playing.
+Overall, the game seems best suited for those who enjoy grinding and resource collection, but many recommend waiting for a significant discount before purchasing.

 “The very slow pace of the game, the vast open areas that are mostly empty, the very few story moments and the abundant walking with mind-numbing monotony make a game that does not inspire the player to push harder, but instead make a game that is tedious and unrewarding to play.”